On this page

 - make sure all your personal expenses are recorded separately from your business expenses

 - if you're leasing the premises, know your obligations if you close before the end of your lease.
-For all leasing questions, ring the Victorian Small Business Commissioner on 13 22 15
+For all leasing questions, ring the Victorian Small Business Commission on 13 22 15

 - if your business is in severe financial difficulty, speak with your accountant or lawyer about paying creditors by declaring yourself bankrupt or liquidating your business assets.